 Fresh out of the freezer, they’ll be rock hard.
-But like magic, they soften up plenty in just a couple minutes and are ready to eat!
+But like magic, they soften up plenty in just a couple of minutes and are ready to eat!

 Feel free to get creative with these: add a white chocolate coating, add some crushed up Oreos right into your filling, turn this into a full cheesecake, whatever you want!
-And if you’re an Oreo lover like I am, don’t miss these other recipes of mine…

-Ingredients for Bites
+Ingredients for Cheesecake Batter

-- 62g (2 Scoops) Vanilla Protein Powder
+- 62g (2 Scoops) Vanilla Whey/Casein Blend Protein Powder

 - 30g Plain Nonfat Greek Yogurt